Canada - 'Man Looking Up' by Friedrich Nagler 1941

-Friedrich was interned by the British in 1939 and deported to Canada, departing from Fleetwod, Isle of Man, on the SS Sobieski.
+Friedrich was interned by the British in 1939 and was held in Douglas, Isle of Man, before being deported to Canada, departing from Fleetwood, on the SS Sobieski.

 An image of 'Man Looking-up', by Friedrich Nagler, wood-block art 1941, Camp B (Ripples, New Brunswick) is shown above, and in the pictures below.
 This is the earliest art work definitively attributed to Friedrich.